jimmyxu123/SELECT/README.md

-# 🌋 ImageNetPP: A Large-Scale Benchmark of Data Curation Strategies
+# 🌋 ImageNet++: A Large-Scale Benchmark of Data Curation Strategies
 This is the repository for the ImageNet++ benchmark

 ---